Compounding Equity Screen Germany: 4.54% CAGR, Near Benchmark vs DAX

 Limitations

 Industrial concentration.
 The screen selects ~19 stocks on average from a XETRA universe that is industrials-heavy.
-Minimal technology exposure creates structural underperformance during tech-led markets.
+Minimal technology exposure creates structural underperformance during tech-led rallies (like 2024).

 Not value-trap detection.
 Companies can have high equity CAGR from expansion into underperforming segments.
 The ROE/OPM filters help, but can't distinguish between genuinely high-quality compounders and businesses that happened to have good five-year runs before deteriorating.